-We witness racist incidents at stadiums and school playgrounds everyday.
-Some threw bananas at Dani Alves from the stands, some buzzed monkey chants at Samuel Eto’o.
-Jews, Roma, LGBTQ and other groups were insulted.
-Women role is depreciated.
-FIFA organises championships in the countries where human rights are constantly violated.
-That’s our problem, because that’s our sport.
-And it depends on us how it looks.
+We often see racist incidents ranging from stadiums to school playgrounds.
+Some threw bananas at Dani Alves from the stands, others pretended to be monkeys when they saw Samuel Eto’o.
+Jews, Roma, LGBTQ and other groups are offended.
+The role of women is being diminished.
+FIFA organizes championships in countries where human rights are constantly violated.
+These are our problems because this is our sport and it also depends on us.

 What can be done?